 Other means of prevention include:

-For simple causes, it is very likely a person will experience a full recovery with minimal medical intervention.
+For simple cases of shoulder blade pain, an individual will likely experience a full recovery with minimal medical intervention.
 In most of these situations, it will probably only take a few days to a few weeks for a person to experience complete symptom relief.

 Where the pain is due to an underlying cause, the length of treatment and recovery time will vary greatly.

-It is important to know the cause so that an effective treatment plan can be created to address the underlying issues.
+It is important to know the cause of the shoulder blade pain so that a doctor can create an effective treatment plan to address the underlying issues.